raburton/esp8266/rboot-smingsample/readme.txt

     your OTA webserver.
  6) Set WIFI_SSID & WIFI_PWD environment variable with your wifi details.
  7) make
- 8) Create spiffs filesystem (currently a manual step, tested at length 0x30000).
+ 8) Create spiffs filesystem (currently a manual step, length up to 0x70000).
  9) Flash rom and spiffs (see below).
 10) Put rom0.bin in the root of your webserver for OTA.